 Soft Water and Eczema

-Dry skin, itchiness, red blotches – the effects of eczema can range from the uncomfortable to the unbearable for the 1 in 5 children and 1 in 12 adults who suffer from the condition in the UK.
-While there are many causes for this and other dry skin conditions, the water we use to wash ourselves, our clothes and our houses with is often overlooked.
-If your skin condition worsens after showering, or if you’ve seen an increase in dry and itchy patches since moving house, it may be due to the hardness of your water.
+Dry skin, itchiness, red blotches – the effects of eczema can range from uncomfortable to unbearable for the one in five children and one in twelve adults who suffer from the condition in the UK.
+While there are many causes of this and other dry skin conditions, the water we use to wash ourselves and our clothes is often overlooked.
+If your skin condition worsens after showering, or if you’ve seen an increase in dry, itchy patches since moving house, it may be due to the hardness of your water.

 Your skin loses moisture

-The minerals in hard water, and the resulting soap scum they cause, can absorb the natural oils and moisture in your skin and aggravate eczema by drying it out.
+The minerals in hard water, and the resulting soap scum they cause, can absorb the natural oils and moisture in your skin, aggravating eczema by drying it out.

 Your skin forms cracks